 - The Company's electricity distribution licence includes the obligation in standard condition 40 to maintain an investment grade issuer credit rating; - As part of a review of licensees' financing requirements, on 15 January 2009 Ofgem issued an information request to all DNOs under standard licence condition 6 relating to the financial resources each DNO has available in the 24 months ending 31 December 2009.
-After making enquiries and taking account of several factors, the directors approved the submission to Ofgem of a certificate confirming their reasonable expectation that the Company has, or will have available to it, sufficient financial resources and/or financial facilities to enable the Company to carry on its regulated business for a period of two years since the date of the last statutory accounts; - Under section 3A of the Electricity Act 1989, the Gas and Electricity Markets Authority has a duty, in carrying out its functions, to have regard to the need to secure that licence holders are able to finance the activities, which are the subject of obligations imposed by or under Part 1 of the Electricity Act 1989 or the Utilities Act 2000; - The Group and Company have considerable financial resources.
+After making enquiries and taking account of several factors, the directors approved the submission to Ofgem of a certificate confirming their reasonable expectation that the Company has, or will have available to it, sufficient financial resources and/or financial facilities to enable the Company to carry on its regulated business for a period of two years since the date of the last statutory accounts; - Under section 3A of the Electricity Act 1989, the Gas and Electricity Markets Authority has a duty, in carrying out its functions, to have regard to the need to secure that licence holders are able to finance the activities, which are the subject of obligations imposed by or under Part 1 of the Electricity Act 1989 or the Utilities Act 2000; - The Company has considerable financial resources.
 Short-term liquidity requirements are met from the Company's normal operating cashflow.
 Further liquidity is provided by cash and short-term deposit balances.
-Longer-term liquidity is provided by the Group's term loans, made available by HSBC, and committed undrawn bank facilities from HSBC, Commonwealth Bank of Australia and Mizuho, with maturity dates of longer than twelve months. - The Group and the Company are financed largely by long term external funding, and this together with the present cash position and committed un-drawn facilities provides the appropriate liquidity platform to allow the Company and Group to meet their operational and financial commitments for the foreseeable future; - The Group and Company expects to raise further finance as required.
+Longer-term liquidity is provided by the Company's term loans, made available by HSBC, and committed undrawn bank facilities from HSBC, Commonwealth Bank of Australia and Mizuho, with maturity dates of longer than twelve months. - The Company is financed largely by long term external funding, and this together with the present cash position and committed un-drawn facilities provides the appropriate liquidity platform to allow the Company to meet its operational and financial commitments for the foreseeable future; - The Company expects to raise further finance as required.
 The directors do not consider there to be any doubt over the Company's ability to raise such finance, given the investment grade issuer ratings held by the Company and due to the fact that the Company operates within a stable and traditionally low risk industry.
-As a consequence, the directors believe that the Company is well placed to manage its business risks despite the current uncertain economic outlook.
-There are no consequences of being unable to refinance given the existing facilities all extend beyond 12 months ; and - The Board have given detailed consideration to the principal risks and uncertainties affecting the Group and Company, as referred to in the business review, and all other factors which could impact on the Group and Company's ability to remain a going concern.
+As a consequence, the directors believe that the Company is well placed to manage its business risks successfully despite the current uncertain economic outlook.
+In addition, there are no consequences of being unable to refinance given the existing facilities all extend beyond 12 months; and - The Board have given detailed consideration to the principal risks and uncertainties affecting the Company, as referred to in the business review, and all other factors which could impact on Company's ability to remain a going concern.